 Making Chipotle Chicken Burrito Copycat Recipe:

 See, when I started out, I had a preconceived idea that Chipotle’s Chicken was a little hot.
 But it’s really not “hot” at all.
 And I thought maybe Chipotle’s partial recipe for an Adobo sauce that they gave out at one point might be a starting point.
 It wasn’t.
 Neither was starting with a can of Chipotle Peppers in Adobo sauce and just using the sauce as some copy cat versions do.
 We will use a tiny bit of a Chipotle pepper from a can of Chipotle Peppers in Adobo Sauce, just one pepper and some chipotle pepper powder.
 The reason for the two types of Chipotle peppers?
 I think it tastes more like the actual Chipotle’s Chicken with both.
 That’s not a lot of heat since the amounts are small, and a lot of my experimenting was cutting back on the spiciness and ingredients.

-So what you’re going to see here is a recipe like no other out there; a recipe as close to Chipotle’s actual chicken as I could get.
-Surprisingly, it uses very little of the marinade ingredients, and it IS absolutely key that it marinat4es overnight.
+So what you’re going to see here is a Copycat Recipe for Chipotles Chicken like no other out there; a recipe as close to the taste of Chipotle’s actual chicken as I could get.
+Surprisingly, it uses very little of the marinade ingredients, and it IS absolutely key that it marinates overnight.
 You’re just going to have to trust the process.

 Saving Money on Chipotle Chicken Burrito Copycat Recipe: